mareksamec/st-maru/README.md

 WORK IN PROGRESS
+### Update 2021-05-09:
+- I have reworked this build and based it on more recent patches and st releases.
+- The keyboard shortcuts in this repo are now vanilla st keyboard shortcuts.
+Feel free to adjust them

 ## Info
 This simple build is based on st version 0.8.4 (original version can be downloaded here from the official suckless website https://dl.suckless.org/st/st-0.8.4.tar.gz )